Hong Kong Mercantile Exchange: Collapse

 On 18 May 2013, the exchange surrendered its authorisation to provide automated trading services, citing insufficient revenue to support its operating expenses.
 The exchange had been experiencing low trading volumes amidst competition from rivals in other countries and its financial reserves were depleted.
 The firm had announced it intended to issue HK$780 million worth of shares in March 2013, but had postponed it until June.
 There had also been rumours that, prior to the shut-down, Chairman Barry Cheung had obtained a loan of HK$100 million from a "major property businessman and supporter" of Chief executive Leung Chun-ying.
 New World Development chairman Henry Cheng denied he nor his firm had ever "had any financial and business dealing" with either the HKMEx or Cheung.
 Mr. Cheung said that HKMEx would reapply for the licence after the business is recapitalised after its rights issue June.

 On 21 May 2013, the Hong Kong Securities and Futures Commission announced it was investigating "suspected irregularities in [HKMEx] financial affairs" and that it was referring the matter to the Hong Kong Police.
 As of 25 May 2013, at five people had been arrested in connection with events connected to the exchange, including the alleged possession of false financial instruments.
-The government has said that Barry Cheung is under investigation.
+Cheung was sentenced to four years imprisonment on conviction of fraud and conspiracy to defraud, a conviction which was upheld on appeal.

-The collapse of HKMEx has potential political implications for the Hong Kong government, as its chairman Barry Cheung, held a number of senior government positions and is closely identified with HK chief executive CY Leung.
+The collapse of HKMEx had political implications for the Hong Kong government, as its chairman Barry Cheung, held a number of senior government positions and is closely identified with HK chief executive CY Leung.
 Cheung took leave of absence from his official duties.
-He has since resigned not only from his government posts, but also from several private company boards.
+He since resigned not only from his government posts, but also from several private company boards.